Vein of Galen malformations

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Intracerebral hemorrhage is much less common than ischemic stroke but is associated with a significantly high mortality and morbidity.
 Intracerebral hemorrhage frequently affects the basal ganglia, thalamus, cerebral lobes, pons, and cerebellum.
 Hypertension, cerebral amyloid angiopathy, and anticoagulation are major causes of intracerebral hemorrhage.
-Cerebellum emerged as a frequent location of coagulant-associated intracranial hemorrhage.
+The cerebellum emerged as a frequent location of coagulant-associated intracranial hemorrhage.
 Statins are associated with only marginal risk of intracerebral hemorrhage.
 Non-vitamin K antagonist oral anticoagulants are associated with lesser frequency of intracerebral hemorrhage to that of smaller size.
 Alcohol consumption in moderate amounts decreases risk of both lobar and nonlobar intracerebral hemorrhage.
-Statins are associated with only marginal risk of intracerebral hemorrhage.
 Carriers of apolipoprotein E2 and E4 have an increased risk of intracerebral hemorrhage in lobar locations, presumably because of the effects of these gene variants on risk of cerebral amyloid angiopathy.
 Genetic studies identify 1q22 as a susceptibility locus for intracerebral hemorrhage.
 Hematoma expansion is an accurate predictor of poor outcome of intracerebral hemorrhage.
 "Spot sign" on CT angiography has been reported to predict hematoma expansion.
 Strict blood pressure control may prevent further enlargement of hematoma.
 Anticoagulation-related intracerebral hemorrhage is often fatal, and rapid reversal of anticoagulation is the most effective therapy currently available.
 Severe COVID-19 is often associated with marked coagulopathy predisposing intracerebral hemorrhage.
 Intracerebral hemorrhage can be a devastating complication of COVID-19.
+Vaccine-induced immune thrombocytopenia and thrombosis (VITT) is a new entity that is characterized by immune-mediated thrombocytopenia and cerebral venous thrombosis and cerebral hemorrhage following the ChAdOx1 nCoV-19 adenoviral vector vaccine administration.
+It is associated with a high mortality.
 Levetiracetam is a preferred drug for seizure control as it has a neuroprotective effect against posthemorrhagic stroke brain injury.
 Surgical evacuation of hematoma for supratentorial intracerebral hemorrhage was not shown to be beneficial.
 Considering a high rate of early neurologic deterioration in the first few hours, the American Heart Association recommends identifying patients at high risk of hematoma expansion.
 There is a substantial risk of incident dementia in dementia-free survivors of spontaneous intracerebral hemorrhage.
 In this article, the author reviews in detail the different aspects of intracerebral hemorrhage.

 • Intracerebral hemorrhage is a common cause of stroke.